minhajuddin/blog.minhajuddin.com/source/_posts/how-to-control-enqueuing-speed-of-sidekiq-jobs-and-their-execution-concurrency.md

    of the number of worker instances/concurrency of sidekiq workers.
 2. The way this is enforced is by the enqueue function using a `BLPOP` before it enqueues, so, as soon as the enqueuer starts, it pops the first 2 elements from the redis list and enqueues 2 jobs.
-At this point the enqueuer is stuck till we add more elements to the list.
+At this point, the enqueuer is stuck till we add more elements to the list.
-3. That's where the background jobs come into play, at the end of each background job, we add one element back to the list using `LPUSH` and as soon as an element is added the enqueuer which is blocked at `BLPOP` pops this elemnent and enqueues another job.
+3. That's where the background jobs come into play, at the end of each background job, we add one element back to the list using `LPUSH` and as soon as an element is added the enqueuer which is blocked at `BLPOP` pops this element and enqueues another job.
 This goes on till all your background jobs are enqueued, all the while making sure that there are never more than 2 jobs at any given time.